Public Health budget update

 Most Public Health funds come from grants, levies or fees that are dedicated for specific purposes, and cannot be shifted to other services.
 For example, emergency medical services (EMS) are funded by levy dollars that can only be used for EMS.
 Restaurant inspections are paid for by fees.

 The proposed cuts would not impact all areas of Public Health.
-Most will occur in three areas that rely on more general funding: Public Health Centers, Prevention Services, and services provided through the Director's Office/Administration.
+Most will occur in three areas that rely on more general funding: Public Health Centers, Prevention Services, and services provided through the Director's Office/Administration such as administration, assessment, community partnership development and public information/communications.

 - King County Council will adopt a final budget in November